fluiddyn/transonic/doc/examples/using_cachedjit.rst

 Cached Just-In-Time compilation
 ===============================

-Using Just-In-Time compilation with the Ahead-Of-Time compiler Pythran is possible with FluidPythran!
-It is really a "work in progress" so (i) it can be buggy and (ii) the API is not great, but it is a good start!
+With FluidPythran, one can use the Ahead-Of-Time compiler Pythran in a Just-In-Time mode.
+It is really the **easiest way to speedup a function with Pythran**, just by adding a decorator!
+It is a "work in progress" so (i) it can be buggy and (ii) the API is not great, but it is a good start!

 .. literalinclude:: using_cachedjit.py